Generating Synthetic Computed Tomography for Radiotherapy: SynthRAD2023 Challenge Report: Discussion

 A model ideally should generalize across different centers without conditional fine-tuning, as current commercial solutions are not center-specific.
 While some participants incorporated center-based prediction and optimization using information shared in the training and validation sets, effective models should extend beyond the provided centers to make a clinical impact.
 Future challenges may consider whether circumventing such information may lead to designing more general approaches.

 Furthermore, the SynthRAD2023 dataset contained rigidly registered image pairs, resulting in residual anatomical mismatch after registration, as mentioned above.
 Reducing the registration error, e.g., recurring to deformable registration, may improve performances \citep{florkow2020deep}.
-However, it may also confound possible geometrical distortion to the input images the models may introduce, which is undesirable in a clinical scenario\citep{Pappas2017}.
+However, it may also confound possible geometrical distortion to the input images the models may introduce, which is undesirable in a clinical scenario \citep{Pappas2017}.
+The impact of residual misregistration is corroborated by the paired nature of the dataset, and could be mitigated by performing unpaired synthetic CT generation.
+However, unpaired sCT generation prohibits a dosimetric evaluation of the generated sCT, and limits the use of established image similarity metric, such as the SSIM or PSNR.

 An additional dataset limitation stems from the automated processing pipeline, where, for all brain patients from center B in task 1, the treatment table was included within the dilated body contour.
 At the same time, the table was successfully excluded from the dataset by the other centers, leading to inconsistent table representation in the dose evaluations.
-This inconsistency was present for all teams, so it should not have substantially influenced the final ranking.
+Moreover, for two out of sixty pelvis patients in task 2, the field-of-view of the CBCT was smaller than the body contour.
+Such patients can be considered outliers, and for future challenges, it would be beneficial to revise case selection and exclude them from the test set.
+The inclusion of the table in the mask and limited CBCT field-of-view had minor impact on the image similarity evaluation, which was computed within the provided mask, but could be more substantial for the dose evaluation due to beam attenuation.
+Note that the inconsistency was present for all teams, leaving the challenge ranking unbiased.

 Another limitation arose from the absence of dose evaluation during the validation phase, hindering teams from optimizing their models for this radiotherapy-related metric.
 On the other hand, the lack of dose metrics during validation may have compelled participants to develop general methods that could function irrespective of the chosen planning strategy.